linkorb/skeleton/README.md

 *The LinkORB Engineering Team*

 ## License
-Please refer to the included LICENSE file
+Please refer to the included LICENSE.md file

 ## Brought to you by the LinkORB Engineering team